Those of us who have studied ancient gravity in detail generally agree the evidence

 indicates gravity was much less in the geological past.
 I even think we can roughly

-calculate that ancient gravity was about a third of today’s gravity 300 million years
+calculate that ancient gravity was about half of today’s gravity 200 million years

 ago, slowly increasing over hundreds of millions of years to reach its present day